Card: Star Pics 1991

 Acquired: TTM 1992, C/o The Indianapolis Colts

-In 1998 his number would be dialed up by the Frankfurt Galaxy of the NFLE and Agee would make 2 sacks before returning stateside to play for the Arena Football League.
-Over a 5 year career with the Tampa Bay Storm Mel would make 8 receptions for 51 yards and 5 TDs.
+In 1998 his number was dialed up by the Frankfurt Galaxy of the NFLE and Agee made 2 sacks before returning stateside to play for the Arena Football League.
+Over a 5 year career with the Tampa Bay Storm Mel made 8 receptions for 51 yards and 5 TDs.
 He’d also make 25 tackles, 9 pass blocks and 3 fumble recoveries before finally retiring in 2002.
 Tragically, in 2008, Mel passed away of a sudden heart attack.